kjplaye/mojave/README.md

 https://youtu.be/nYdpSXOMqN8?si=69Oxh5sXusy4fk4K

-## Get Mojave in Ubuntu
+## Get Mojave in pip?

-Currently creating Ubuntu package...stay tuned.
+Currently working on this...

 ## Get Mojave from source